HADIS: Hybrid Adaptive Diffusion Model Serving for Efficient Text-to-Image Generation: Design

 \textbf{Controller.} A centralized Controller manages resources and coordinates system modules.
-The Controller includes the following components: (1) A \textit{Resource Manager} that periodically solves MILP to determine the model pair and thresholds (i.e., the router’s \textit{hardness threshold} and the discriminator’s \textit{quality threshold}) and to produce a resource allocation plan (i.e., model placement across workers and batch sizes); (2) A \textit{Load Balancer} that generates routing tables so each query is directed to a worker, and updates these tables when model selection or placement changes.
+It comprises: (1) A \textit{Resource Manager} that periodically solves MILP to determine the model pair and thresholds (i.e., the router’s \textit{hardness threshold} and the discriminator’s \textit{quality threshold}) and to produce a resource allocation plan (i.e., model placement across workers and batch sizes); (2) A \textit{Load Balancer} that generates routing tables so each query is directed to a worker, and updates these tables when model selection or placement changes.
 (3) A \textit{Metadata store} that periodically pulls heartbeats from the Query Router and Workers to update execution statistics, including per-model queue lengths and demand at each worker.
 (4) A \textit{Model Profiler} that supplies a lookup table of profiled cascade configurations to the Resource Manager.
-Only registered diffusion-model pairs and discriminators are eligible for adaptive model cascading. \S\ref{sec:adaptive_cascade} explains construction of the lookup table and \S\ref{sec:resource_management} presents the resource-management formulation based on the lookup table.
+Only registered diffusion-model pairs and discriminators are eligible for adaptive model cascading. \S\ref{sec:adaptive_cascade} describes construction of the lookup table and \S\ref{sec:resource_management} presents the resource-management formulation based on the lookup table.

 \textbf{Workers.} Each worker maintains a local queue and processes queued queries using its hosted model.
 A worker hosts either a lightweight model co-located with a discriminator or a heavyweight model at any given time; this role is dynamic and can be swapped at runtime to handle time-varying demand.
 The Controller determines the batch size, which model variant to host, and the quality threshold for each worker, while workers report status (e.g., queries received, queue lengths, timeouts) back for planning.